X

 VIENTIANE, Laos -- South Korea and ASEAN inked the Comprehensive Strategic Partnership Thursday, with ASEAN placing South Korea alongside superpowers such as the United States and China in the organization's hierarchy of diplomatic relationships.

 South Korea has become the sixth country that ASEAN is in dialogue partnership with, after the United States, China, Japan, India and Australia.
-ASEAN, or Association of Southeast Asian Nations, comprises 10 countries -- Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand and Vietnam.
+ASEAN, or the Association of Southeast Asian Nations, is comprised of 10 countries: Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand and Vietnam.

 "South Korea's diplomacy with ASEAN in focus will lead to the multidimensional, comprehensive cooperation with ASEAN, a partner for co-prosperity," President Yoon Suk Yeol said during the South Korea-ASEAN Summit in Vientiane, Laos, Thursday.